tsightler/ring-mqtt/README.md

 To build, execute

 ```
-docker build -t ring-alarm-mqtt/ring-alarm-mqtt .
+docker build -t ring-mqtt/ring-mqtt .
 ```

 To run, execute

 ```
-docker run  -e "MQTTHOST={host name}" -e "MQTTPORT={host port}" -e "MQTTRINGTOPIC={host ring topic}" -e "MQTTHASSTOPIC={host hass topic}" -e "MQTTUSER={mqtt user}" -e "MQTTPASSWORD={mqtt pw}" -e "RINGUSER={ring user}" -e "RINGPASS={ring pq}" ring-alarm-mqtt/ring-alarm-mqtt
+docker run  -e "MQTTHOST={host name}" -e "MQTTPORT={host port}" -e "MQTTRINGTOPIC={host ring topic}" -e "MQTTHASSTOPIC={host hass topic}" -e "MQTTUSER={mqtt user}" -e "MQTTPASSWORD={mqtt pw}" -e "RINGUSER={ring user}" -e "RINGPASS={ring pq}" ring-mqtt/ring-mqtt
 ```

 ### Authentication Options
-It seems that Ring has decided to make two-factor authentication (2FA) mandatory, fortunately, this script can be used with accounts with 2FA enabled.
-To use 2FA you must acquire a refresh token for your Ring account by using ring-auth-cli from the command line and entering your username/password and then the passcode sent to you via text message/email.
-Once you receive this refresh token you can set the "ring_token" environment in the config.json file and leave "ring_user" and "ring_pass" blank.
+The script supports standard Ring username/password authentication, but can also be used with accounts with Two Factor Authenticaton, i.e. 2FA, enabled as well.
+To use 2FA instead you must acquire a token for your Ring account by using ring-auth-cli from the command line and entering you username/password and then the passcode sent via SMS to your device.
+Once you receive this token you can set the "ring_token" environment in the config.json file and leave "ring_user" and "ring_pass" blank.
 For more details please check the [Two Factor Auth](https://github.com/dgreif/ring/wiki/Two-Factor-Auth) documentation from the ring client API.

 Note that using 2FA authenticaiton this way opens up the possibility that, if your Home Assistant environment is comporomised, an attacker can acquire the token and use this to authenticate to your Ring account without even knowing your username/password and completely bypassing all 2FA protection on your account.
 Please secure your Home Assistant environment carefully.

-Additionally, I would suggest considering the use of a secondary "service" account for Home Assistant vs using your primary Ring username/account.
-The reason for this is that it makes auditing actions in the Ring app much easier, for example, I created a secondary account using a different email address and named it "Home Assistant" so any actions performed by my automations are clearly listed as "Home Assistant" in the event logs.
-If I see unusual activity I can easily disable the account from my primary Ring account.
-While this is certainly not required, I do highly recommend it.
+Personally, I think it's better to simply create a second account on Ring, dedicated for Home Assistant, and set a very strong password on this account.
+This way, you can still have 2FA enabled on your primary account, while using this second account only for this script, allowing you to control exactly what devices are visible to HA directly in the Ring app by sharing only the specific devices.
+Also, any action performed by Home Assistant will show up as being performed by this second account vs the primary account allowing for much easier auditing for nafarious activity.

+While I believe this second approach is better, there was simply too much demand for 2FA support in the script, so I've included it, but, in any case, please secure your environment carefully.

 ### Config Options
 By default, this script will discover and monitor alarms across all locations, even shared locations for which you have permissions, however, it is possible to limit the locations monitored by the script including specific location IDs in the config as follows: